prnikita/cse15l-lab-report/lab-report-2.md

 * The bug was that the program only worked for the first half of the array.
 For the second half of the array, the program was just switching the elements back to the original place as first half of the array was modified.
 To fix this, I only looped through the first half of the array.
 I made a copy of the element at that index and transferred it to the reverse index.
 Similarly I transferred the element at the reverse index to the current index.

+**PART 3**

+In the past two weeks I learnt how to write java testers (assertEquals method, @test).
+It is very interesting how the same code can fail during some tests and pass during some tests.
+Thus it is very important to cover as many possible test cases as possible in order to make sure that there are no/few bugs in your code.